adlane98/koleo-study/notebooks/english/chapter1.md

 ### Validation loop

-For the entire validation set, we calculate the metrics defined above (cosine similarities, Euclidean distances, ratio of good triplets and AUC).
+For the entire validation set, we calculate the metrics defined above.